S. Davies is a business communications coach who gives workshops on how to keep your professional reputation

 If you take transit to work, will you feel comfortable using it to and from the office after dark or early in the morning?
 If you drive to work, will you be able to park in a location that is affordable and relatively close to the building?
 Your health and well-being at work aren't confined to your working hours.
 If your commute is going to be unsafe and stressful, that can take a toll on your health and productivity.

 If your front door at home didn’t lock, would you feel safe?
 Would you ever leave your purse out on the front porch?
-If the answer is ‘no’ to these questions, then why would you tolerate the same lack of security at work.
+If the answer is ‘no’ to these questions, then why would you tolerate the same lack of security at work?
 Employees should be given a safe space—such as a locking desk drawer or cabinet—to put purses, bags, and other personal items at work.
-The company should also have clear policies about security, particularly after hours or when staff are working alone.
+The company should also have clear policies about security, particularly after hours or when staff is working alone.

 Are the bathrooms clean and tidy?
 Do they have basic amenities such as soap dispensers, paper towels and/or hand dryers, and sanitized sinks and toilets?
 Is the bathroom accessible for people with disabilities?
 If the company management doesn’t think that maintaining a clean, functional bathroom for the comfort of its employees is a priority, what other health and safety issues are they willing to neglect?
 The same goes for the lunchroom.
 Let's hope the lunchroom isn't a gross mess no one takes responsibility for.
 Who needs the added stress of dealing with other people's sloppy habits?

 Either before or after you arrive for your job interview, take a look around the neighborhood.
 Does it include useful shops, restaurants, and services that will come in handy when you need to run errands on your lunch break?
 Or is the office located in a lonely wasteland of a neighborhood with no sense of community or safe spaces to stroll and socialize on your breaks?